snghnaveen/screenshot-launcher/README.md

 - [Download ScreenshotLauncher.dmg](ScreenshotLauncher.dmg)

 > After downloading, either unzip the `.zip` file or open the `.dmg`, then move `ScreenshotLauncher.app` to your Applications folder or run it directly.

 ---

-### Usage
-- Left-Click: Opens the macOS Screenshot utility.
-- Right-Click: Opens the menu with option “Quit”.

----